blkpvnthr/DIAMOND_HANDS/README.md

 ```bash
   cd Slight-Dynamic
   ```
 4. Then type this to see all the project files at once in the terminal.
+That will allow you to see which directories (folders) you can switch to.
 ```bash
   ls
   ```